howtographql/howtographql/content/backend/graphql-node-typescript/0-introduction.md

 - [`graphql-helix`](https://github.com/contrawork/graphql-helix) - a collection of utility functions for building your own GraphQL HTTP server.
 - [Prisma](https://www.prisma.io/): Replaces traditional ORMs.
 Use Prisma Client to access your database inside of GraphQL resolvers.
-- [GraphQL Playground](https://github.com/prisma/graphql-playground): A "GraphQL IDE" that allows you to interactively explore the functionality of a GraphQL API by sending queries and mutations to it.
+- [GraphiQL](https://github.com/graphql/graphiql): A "GraphQL IDE" that allows you to interactively explore the functionality of a GraphQL API by sending queries and mutations to it.
 It's somewhat similar to [Postman](https://www.getpostman.com/) which offers comparable functionality for REST APIs.
-Among other things, GraphQL Playground:
+Among other things,
+  GraphiQL:
   - Auto-generates comprehensive documentation for all available API operations.
   - Provides an editor where you can write queries, mutations & subscriptions, with auto-completion(!) and syntax highlighting.
-  - Lets you easily share your API operations.

 You can find the [code of the tutorial in this repository](https://github.com/dotansimha/graphql-typescript-node-tutorial).

 ### What to expect

-The goal of this tutorial is to build an API for a [Hacker News](https://news.ycombinator.com/) clone.
+The goal of this tutorial is to build an API for a [HackerNews](https://news.ycombinator.com/) clone.
 Here is a quick rundown of what to expect.

 You'll start by learning the basics of how a GraphQL server works, simply by defining a